bbauska/Coursera-Bootstrap/readme.md

 I say encoding utf8, and then I say algorithm that it used to compute this hash, what we call as the hash is md5.

-Now, it\'ll become more clearer when we actually run the usemin task and then see what it does, length 20.
+Now, it&apos;ll become more clearer when we actually run the usemin task and then see what it does, length 20.

 I will come back and explain what this thing does when we actually run